 Financing Energy for Low-carbon Investment - Cities Advisory Facility (FELICITY)

-The emissions mitigation potential of sustainable energy systems in cities cannot be realised despite an increase in the supply of financial instruments.
-Cities and municipalities in developing countries often lack the knowledge, capacities for the development of bankable projects as well as adequate framework conditions for the fulfillment of international loan requirements.
-The Gesellschaft für Internationale Zusammenarbeit (GIZ) and the European Investment Bank (EIB) plan to establish an Advisory Facility at the EIB with the aim to address these challenges.
-FELICITY supports the implementation of mitigation measures in cities and communities by: 1.
-Demand-oriented consulting for cities to acquire and use funds; 2.
-Capacity building in local governments; 3.
-Policy advice at national level on framework conditions for international climate financing; 4.
-Knowledge management on financing mechanisms; Development of relevant instruments and methodologies (e.g. Nationally Determined Contributions/NDC).
+The emissions mitigation potential of sustainable energy systems in cities and municipalities still cannot be realised, despite an increase in the supply of financial instruments.
+Cities and municipalities often lack the relevant knowledge, the capacities for the development of projects that are eligible for funding and adequate framework conditions for the fulfillment of international loan requirements.
+The Gesellschaft für Internationale Zusammenarbeit (GIZ) and the European Investment Bank (EIB) are establishing an advisory facility at the EIB to address these challenges.
+The project advises cities and municipalities on how to apply for and use funding, supports capacity building in local administrations and advises policymakers on international climate financing at national level.
+It also promotes knowledge management for financing mechanisms and the further development of instruments and methods such as the NDCs (nationally determined contributions.
+The project is part of the IKI Corona Response Package.

 State of implementation/results